 - clones and fetches stop dragging all large blob content through the normal object pipeline

 None of those choices is free.
-LFS adds its own operational overhead.
-External artifact systems separate the assets from ordinary Git workflows.
-Promisor-based designs are promising, but they are not a universal drop-in answer today.
+LFS adds its own operational overhead, and it is often slow.
+External artifact systems split the asset workflow away from ordinary Git usage.
+Promisor-based designs are interesting, but they are not a universal drop-in answer today.

 - reject oversized files in server-side hooks or CI